 Diversification is a key strategy among most investors, and gold allows you to spread your risk across hard assets without having to worry about rising inflation or a dropping US dollar to protect your investment.

 Whether you are keen to balance your investment risks with a commodity such as gold or you prefer the excitement of investing purely in shares, make sure that you do your research before deciding whether it is the right addition to your portfolio.
-Don’t forget to explore the ins and outs of commodity trading so you can invest with confidence.
+Don’t forget to explore the ins and outs of commodity trading so that you can invest with confidence.

 Some popular gold stocks include: